vigorousnorth/MaineCampaignFinance2018/readme.md

 Now that you’ve got a handle on filtering small dataframes, let’s tackle the big one.
 We want to filter the big Ethics dataset of political contributions to only look at donations for active gubernatorial candidates, getting rid of all the donations to PACs and state house campaigns.

-As you may recall from when we ran the `summary()` function above, there’s a column labelled CandidateName.
+As you may recall from when we ran the `summary()` function above, there’s a column labelled Candidate.Name.
 Here’s an excerpt from the summary report using my data:
 ~~~~
- CandidateName
+ Candidate.Name
                         :11590
  Janet Mills            : 1184
  Mr. Adam Roland Cote   :  942